yuexintonychen/INF133-User-Interaction-Software-Projects-Collection/Spotify/README.md

 1. A Spotify Developer account is required for the back-end Express webserver to connect with Spotify API.
 Create a Spotify account or log in at https://developer.spotify.com/dashboard/ and follow the instructions to create a client id.
 Name the app whatever you'd like and enter the app description accordingly.
+Once you have created your application, be sure to set the redirect URI to http://localhost:8888/callback.

-2. Create the client_secret.json file in the webserver folder with the following data:
+2. Once you get your client key and client secret, create the client_secret.json file in the webserver folder with the following data:
 {
  "client_id": "Your Client Key",
  "client_secret": "Your Client Secret"